How does stamp duty work in Scotland?

 First-time buyers in Scotland may be exempt from LBTT for properties up to a certain value.
 If the purchase price is above this threshold, LBTT will only be due on the amount that exceeds it.

-How is the Additional Dwelling Supplement (ADS) calculated and paid?
+What is the Additional Dwelling Supplement (ADS)?

-ADS is calculated at 4% of the entire property purchase price and paid via the same process as LBTT if the property costs more than £40,000 and is not the buyer’s main residence.
+ADS is calculated at 6% of the entire property purchase price and paid via the same process as LBTT if the property costs more than £40,000 and is not the buyer's main residence.

 Do consult the respective calculators and guidelines provided by Revenue Scotland for the most current regulations, as these may have changed since the cut-off knowledge date.
+This article provides general information only and does not constitute financial or legal advice.
+Always seek professional advice tailored to your specific circumstances.